EnriFort/MSc-Cybersecurity/BDL_Q&A.md

 properties: (1) **collision‐resistance**, (2) **hiding**, (3)  **puzzle‐friendliness**:
 1. **Collision-resistance**: A collision occurs when two distinct inputs produce the same output.
 A hash function ​H(.) ​is collision‐resistant if nobody can find a collision.
 Formally:

-    > ​A hash function ​H ​is said to be collision resistant if it is infeasible to find​​ two values, ​x ​and ​y​, such that ​x​≠​​y​, yet ​H(x)​=​H(y)​.
+    > A hash function ​H ​is said to be collision resistant if it is infeasible to find​​ two values, ​x ​and ​y​, such that ​x​≠​​y​, yet ​H(x)​=​H(y)​.

     _Nobody can find a collision_ but the _the collision actually exist_.
 The input space to the hash function contains all strings of all lengths yet the output space contains only strings of a specific fixed length.
 Because the input space is larger than the output space (indeed, the input space is infinite, while the output space is finite) there must be input strings that map to the same output string.